Md-Azad/NL-A1/Assignment1/README.md

 # What is the use of enums in TypeScript?
 Example of a numeric and string enum.

--Some use of enums:
+    - Some use of enums:
     _ Preseved the values to a predefined set.
     _ A central place for all constants for more readability and easy maintance.
     _ To get auto increment behavior.
     _ Self documenting code .

 ## Example of numeric enum